Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

 When $p=13$, the only non-generic class is the regular unipotent class.
-We will show more generally that if $H$ contains a regular unipotent element then $H$ either lies in $F_4$, or $p=13$ and $H$ is a non-$G$-cr subgroup in a $D_5$-parabolic subgroup of $G$.
+We will show more generally that if $H$ contains a regular unipotent element then $H$ either lies in $F_4$, or $p=13$ and $H$ is a non-$\bG$-completely reducible subgroup in a $D_5$-parabolic subgroup of $\bG$.

-\begin{prop} Suppose that $p\geq 13$.
-If $H$ contains a regular unipotent element then $H$ is contained in a conjugate of $F_4$, or $p=13$ and $H$ is a non-$G$-cr subgroup of the $D_5$-parabolic acting on $\Vmin$ as
+\begin{proposition} Suppose that $p\geq 13$.
+If $H$ contains a regular unipotent element then $H$ is contained in a conjugate of $F_4$, or $p=13$ and $H$ is a non-$\bG$-completely reducible subgroup of the $D_5$-parabolic subgroup acting on $M(E_6)$ as